TROUT FISHING: Argentina - Santa Cruz,

 Intro & About the Area

-Prior to 2007, Jurassic Lake was only known by its original name, Lago Strobel, and probably known to no one other than neighboring landowners, a few local anglers and perhaps a geologist of two.
+Prior to 2007, Jurassic Lake was only known by its original name, Lago Strobel, and probably known to no one other than neighboring landowners and a few local anglers.
 But when Christer Sjöberg discovered this fishery, he coined the famous nickname, Jurassic Lake, and that put the province of Santa Cruz, Argentina on the international trout fishing map.
 The small number of international anglers who fished in this province were after Sea Run Brown Trout in the Rio Gallegos.
 Around the same time, articles were coming out about big Steelhead being caught in the Santa Cruz River.
-Santa Cruz, Argentina is now internationally considered a top fishing destination.
+Santa Cruz, Argentina is now internationally considered a top fly fishing destination, and Jurassic Lake is considered THE WORLD’S BEST trophy Rainbow Trout fishing destination.

 Santa Cruz is the second least populated province in Argentina but is one of Argentina’s most prosperous economies because of its vast resources of petroleum, gas, gold, gypsum, salt and coal.
 Sheep and commercial fishing are Santa Cruz’s second biggest export.